nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Viewing all contacts : `contact list`

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.

 Format: `contact list`

 ### Finding contacts: `find`

-Shows a list of all persons in the address book that have the given keywords in their name and/or the given tags.
+Shows a list of all contacts in the address book that have the given keywords in their name and/or the given tags.

 Format: `find [n/KEYWORD]... [t/TAG_NAME]...`